PetTutor/PetTutor-Mini-Parts/PowerBase ESP32/README.md

-# Older inactive version of the Pet Tutor PowerBase
+# Older obsolete version of the Pet Tutor PowerBase
 *This version of the PowerBase is no longer made and uses a proprietary electronics board that is no longer made.
+This obsolete version used an EDP32 single board processor and a custom interface board.
 This is provided for information only.*